LoShan17/loshan_chainflip_challenge/README.md

 - run `python framework.py` for default ETH to USDC or
 - run `python framework.py --base_asset=<your asset> --quote_asset=<your asset>`
-  if the pool does not exist it will raise a KeyError from one of the error messages returned, but from the logs should be clear that is the reason is the missing pool for that combination.
+  if the pool does not exist it will raise a KeyError from one of the error messages returned, but from the logs should be clear that the reason is the missing pool for that combination.
   Maybe writing better error handling for the future.

 ## Run Tests